prashantkalkar/devDayAug2022/README.md

 ```
 Will provide pods running in current selected namespace for current context.

+TIP:
-TIP: It is recommended to install [kubectx](https://github.com/ahmetb/kubectx) to make it easy to switch between contexts and namespaces.
+It is recommended to install [kubectx](https://github.com/ahmetb/kubectx) to make it easy to switch between contexts and namespaces.
+Also install [kube-ps1](https://github.com/jonmosco/kube-ps1) to add context and namespace information to commandline.